 Amount Per Serving: Calories: 72 Total Fat: 5g Saturated Fat: 2g Trans Fat: 0g Unsaturated Fat: 3g Cholesterol: 115mg Sodium: 186mg Carbohydrates: 1g Fiber: 0g Sugar: 0g Protein: 6g

 Making Pressure Cooker Egg Muffins in the Instant Pot

 Egg muffins “bake” up light and fluffy in the pressure cooker.
 If you’re trying to cut carbs or count calories, then these bacon, egg, and cheese “muffins” are a perfect way to start the day.
 With only about 130 calories per muffin, these bites are a quick, eat-on-the-run meal that you can feel good about.

 I love cooking hard boiled eggs in the pressure cooker, so I was excited to adapt the popular Egg Muffin recipe from Kalyn’s Kitchen for the pressure cooker.
 Kalyn bakes her egg muffins in the oven, but I prefer not to use the oven when I’m cooking for just my husband and me.

 - 4 eggs

 - Put the steamer basket in the pressure cooker pot and add 1 1/2 cups water.

 - Break eggs into a large measuring bowl with pour spout, add lemon pepper, and beat well.
-Divide the cheese, bacon and green onion evenly between the four silicon muffin cups.
+Divide the cheese, bacon and green onion evenly between the four silicone muffin cups.
 Pour the beaten eggs into each muffin cup and stir with a fork to combine.